Soostone/hadron/README.md

 ## TODO

+  - Allow specifying per-task re-run strategy (instead of global setting)

+  - Re-think the Controller design to enable:
+    - Parallel execution of non-dependent computation paths, like the cabal parallel build graph
+    - Ability to chain-design MapReduce tasks before it's time to supply them with Taps via connect

+  - Probably rename Hadoop.Streaming.Controller to Hadron.

+  - Is there an easier way to express strongly typed multi-way joins instead of the current best of "Tap (Either (Either a b) c)"?

   - Escape newlines instead of all-out Base64 encoding in internal binary protocol (i.e. emit 0xff 0x0a for newline, and 0xff 0xff
     for 0xff). (gregorycollins)